 - Give your clients exclusive access to information products or resources (e.g., worksheets, videos, and exercises)

-There are many ways to provide the extra support and guidance that will help your clients achieve their goals.
-If you’re looking for some great ways to add more value to your packages, our life coaching tools blog contains some brilliant templates that you can customize with your $1, 30-day Quenza trial.
+There are many ways to provide the extra support and guidance to help your clients achieve their goals.
+If you’re looking for some great ways to add more value to your packages, our life coaching tools blog contains some brilliant templates that you can customize with your free 30-day Quenza trial.

 Final Thoughts

-It can be daunting the first time you put yourself out there as a coach – you might feel manipulative like you’re overcharging your clients, or you may end up overworked and overwhelmed.
+It can be daunting the first time you introduce yourself as a coach.
+You might feel manipulative like you’re overcharging your clients, or you may end up overworked and overwhelmed.

 The key to nailing your coach pricing is to keep your client’s desired end state in mind.
-Think about the transformation you’re going to deliver, and don’t be afraid to price accordingly!
+Think about the transformation you will deliver; don’t be afraid to price accordingly!

 Frequently Asked Questions